vlorman/DA-causal-inference/main.md

 file) included the following steps:

-  - Group offenses for charges and arrests into 6 groups (described further below): violent, property, drugs, firearms, other, and uncategorized by date.
+  - Group offenses for charges and arrests into 6 groups (described above): violent, property, drugs, firearms, other, and uncategorized by date.
 Calculate daily charge and arrest total in each of these categories.
   - Subset the charge and arrest data frames on common values of date\_value and merge them by date\_value, keeping just the totals for each of the 6 categories.